IB Students

 2. Present six IB courses (five of which need to be the required subjects for your program).

 3. Present a competitive diploma score with no grade less than 4.
-Competitive scores in previous years range from 30-37 points (including additional points) depending on your program.
+Previous competitive scores range from 30-37 points depending on your program.

-4. Have your IB Coordinator submit your predicted scores to the University of Alberta.
-The Predicted Grades Forms will be accepted between March 1 and April 30.
+4. Have your IB Coordinator submit a Predicted Grades Form between March 1 and April 30.

 IB Transcripts